GOP, Trump’s potential 2024 rivals criticize Nick Fuentes dinner - NewsBreak

 On Saturday, Trump blamed Ye for bringing Fuentes, reiterating that the meeting was supposed to be only between only the former president and the rapper.
 Trump called West a “seriously troubled man, who just happens to be black” that he was trying to help after several companies severed ties with Ye following his own antisemitic comments.

-Former Secretary of State Mike Pompeo, another rumored 2024 contender who is seen as a potential Trump challenger, didn’t weigh in on the dinner directly but took to Twitter after news broke to call anti-semitism “a cancer” and say he stands with Jewish people.
+Former Secretary of State Mike Pompeo, another rumored 2024 contender who is seen as potential Trump challenger, didn’t weigh in on the dinner directly, but took to Twitter after news broke to call anti-semitism “a cancer” and say he stands with Jewish people.

 Trump’s former U.S. ambassador to Israel David Friedman on Twitter called Ye an antisemite and labeled Fuentes “human scum.”